verder-helpen/comm-isolate/README.md

-# 24sessions communication plugin for Verder Helpen
+# Isolated communication plugin for Verder Helpen

 This respository is a part of the Verder Helpen Platform.
 It contains a communication plugin useable for communication platforms that only want to display a users attribute to helpdesk employees.
 This is